 - Any research or scholarly project proposal with outside funding must be processed through ORSP and documented in eRPM.

 Proposal Approval Form (PAF)

 The PAF is completed and routed electronically with each proposal in eRPM.
-The person submitting a proposal must obtain approval of the appropriate Department Head and Dean or Unit Director before sending the proposal to ORSP.
-More detail about what is covered by the PAF is available, as is information on routing the PAF in the eResearch Proposal Management system.
+The person submitting the proposal and PAF must obtain approval of the appropriate department head, dean, or unit director before sending the proposal to ORSP.
+More detail about what is covered by the PAF is available, as is information on routing the PAF in eRPM.

 Services provided by ORSP

 Once your PAF is finalized (and complete and correct), you can route to ORSP.
 ORSP will then:

 - review the proposal according to our PAF and Proposal Checklist;

 - route the completed proposal, the PAF, and necessary accompanying documents to the appropriate University offices for the required endorsements, signatures, and certifications, and